tropy/docs/README.md

   photographs of research material.
 ---

-# Tropy is in beta.

-This means that Tropy is not yet a stable piece of software.
-Though we anticipate that from this point on, all projects will migrate as the software is updated, please use the beta with caution.
-Make backups of your project files \(which is good practice anyway\).
-And if you run into trouble, write to us on the [forums.](https://forums.tropy.org)

 # What is Tropy? {#tropy}

 Tropy is free, open-source software that allows you to organize and describe photographs of research material.
 Once you have imported your photos into Tropy, you can combine photos into items \(e.g., photos of the three pages of a letter into a single item\), and group photos into lists.
 You can also describe the content of a photograph.
 Tropy uses customizable metadata templates with multiple fields for different properties of the content of your photo, for example, title, date, author, box, folder, collection, archive.
 You can enter information in the template for an individual photo or select multiple photos and add or edit information to them in bulk.
 Tropy also lets you tag photos.
 You can also add one or more notes to a photo; a note could be a transcription of a document.
 A search function lets you find material in your photos, using metadata, tags, and notes.